ChrisHixon/topdown/README.md

 ## Examples

 Currently, there are no simple examples.
-I use TopDown's PEG parser to bootstrap chpeg, a C PEG parser/compiler library (http://github.com/ChrisHixon/chpeg, see bootstrap directory).
+I use TopDown's PEG parser to bootstrap chpeg, a PEG bytecode-based parser/compiler library written in C (http://github.com/ChrisHixon/chpeg, see bootstrap directory).

 ## TODO